 Note the two sections docs and highlighting.
 The docs section contains the fields of the document requested with the fl parameter of the query (only "id", "name", "manu", and "cat").
 The highlighting section includes the ID of each document, and the field that contains the highlighted portion.
 In this example, we used the hl.fl parameter to say we wanted query terms highlighted in the "manu" field.
 When there is a match to the query term in that field, it will be included for each document ID in the list.

 Note in this example that the query term in the highlighting section of the response has HTML tags <em> and </em> around it.
 These are set in the example solrconfig.xml used to create the collection with the hl.simple.pre and hl.simple.post parameters, which define the tags to use to call out, as it were, the highlighted term.
 This will assist the client displaying results to properly format the highlighted term.
 These tag parameters can be overwritten at query time, or solrconfig.xml can be updated to always use another set of tags.
+These tags do not need to be HTML or XML and can be any string of Unicode characters.

 Choosing a Highlighter